strelec/QuantumLearn/README.md

 Dealing with the lack of algorithms
 ---
 Until the algorithm is implemented in effective Scala code, the algorithm from Weka is wrapped.
+For now, this causes a dataset copy (but it is done only once).

 Dealing with datasets
 ===